oppressionslayer/larsdoku-solver/README.md

 # MAJOR RELEASE NOW AVAILABLE WITH ALL FEATURES BELOW 4.0.0 10k SIG 400K UNIQE MASKS

+# CREATED WITH AI ASSISTANCE AI CAN MAKE MISTAKES!

 ```
 # 99.846% on the 48k hardest (we just achieved 100% we are redesigining solves to not contradict each other now as seen